ray-project/ray/doc/source/serve/api/rest_api.md

 ### `PUT "/api/serve/applications/"`

 Declaratively deploys a list of Serve applications.
-Starts Serve on the Ray cluster if it's not already running.
-See the [multi-app config schema](serve-rest-api-config-schema) for the request's JSON schema.
+If Serve is already running on the Ray cluster, removes all applications not listed in the new config.
+If Serve is not running on the Ray cluster, starts Serve.
+See [multi-app config schema](serve-rest-api-config-schema) for the request's JSON schema.

 **Example Request**: